Demon House

 Demon House is a 2018 American documentary horror film directed and written by Zak Bagans, starring Bagans, Billy Tolley, and Jay Wasley as themselves.
-The film follows the Ammons haunting case and was released in the United States on March 16, 2018, by Freestyle Releasing, with Lost Footage from the film being released on January 1, 2019 and an Uncut version airing shortly after on February 16, 2019.
+The film follows the Ammons haunting case and was released in the United States on March 16, 2018, by Freestyle Releasing, with supposedly "lost footage" from the film being released on January 1, 2019 and an Uncut version airing shortly after on February 16, 2019.

 Synopsis

 Zak Bagans purchases the house in which the alleged Ammons hauntings occurred.
 Bagans leads a team of paranormal investigators to investigate the house.
-Strange things begin happening and the crew becomes fearful of what they may be involved in.
+According to the film, "strange things begin happening" and "the crew becomes fearful of what they may be involved in".